-Personal statements are usually written as part of the college application process, but they can also be used for scholarships and other opportunities.
-When done right, a personal statement can give admissions committees insight into your character and help them comprehend why you would be an excellent fit for their school.
+Personal statements are usually written as part of the college application process but can also be used for scholarships and other opportunities.
+A personal statement can give admissions committees insight into your character and help them comprehend why you would be an excellent fit for their school.

-There isn't a single "right" method to about how to write a personal statement.
+There isn't a single "right" method how to write a personal statement.
 However, it would be better to include the following:

 In the first sentence, you should introduce yourself and briefly overview your background.
 For example, you could say something like, "My name is John Smith, and I am a recent graduate of XYZ University.”

-You should address your motivation for applying to the program in the second paragraph.
+In the second paragraph, you should address your motivation for applying to the program.

 In the third paragraph, you should discuss your relevant experience.